While you’re here, listen to one of our podcast episodes. This one is with Linda Andross on maintaining focus in client interviews.

 Everyone experiences resistance at some point, even the most successful people.
 The thing is, successful people learn to recognize their saboteur and not let it rule them.

-Our saboteur will work hard to keep us safe from challenges that might trigger feelings like vulnerability, disappointment, foolishness, or many other embarrassments by getting us to self-sabotage the opportunity.
+Our saboteur will work hard to keep us safe from challenges that might trigger feelings like vulnerability, disappointment, foolishness, or many other embarrassments by getting us to sabotage the opportunity.
 Most of the time we are unaware our saboteur’s active and how it keeps us from becoming the best version of ourselves.

 By keeping us isolated, our saboteur also keeps us from growing.